pingcap/docs-tidb-operator/en/build-multi-aws-eks.md

       clusterIP: None
     ```

-2. Deploy the nginx service in the namespaces of three clusters.
+2. Deploy the nginx service to the namespaces of the three clusters:

     {{< copyable "shell-regular" >}}